danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 # Security Considerations

-Due to operational challenges in key rotation, some servers may need to maintain static public/private key pairs over long periods.
-This introduces a
-tradeoff: while static keys expose servers to risks of private key compromise , encrypted communication provides better security than unencrypted communication.
-The current approach to use unencrypted communication to local servers is vulnerable to passive attacks.

 This document proposes a new method for clients to authenticate servers within local domains.
 By associating a server’s public key with its origin (defined as the scheme, hostname, and port per {{?RFC6454}}), a client can differentiate